CREDIT INFORMATION (PRIVACY) POLICY

 Following your successful request, access will be provided by the Privacy Compliance Manager, who will facilitate the provision of a printout of your information stored in the company’s Specialist Lending System.
 This printout will be emailed or posted to you, as you may request.
 Any denial of access will be in writing, with the reason/s explained and details of the company’s internal disputes resolution process, relevant external resolution scheme and the Office of the Australian Information Commission, to which you may lodge a complaint if not satisfied with the company’s explanation.

 The Privacy Compliance Manager will be pleased to amend the file within 30 days but, in most cases, will require appropriate evidence from you to support your request.
 Please note that, in the exercise of this correction duty, the Privacy Compliance Manager is lawfully entitled to consult with a credit reporting body and/or another credit provider.
 You, and any entity consulted in the process, will be informed in writing of any correction.

 There are 3 ways you may complain:

-- Verbally, or in writing, to our Privacy Manager.
+- Verbally, or in writing, to Our Privacy Manager – firstname.lastname@example.org.

 - If you are not satisfied with the Internal Disputes Manager’s response you can lodge a complaint either with the Privacy Commissioner, at the Office of the Australian Information Commission, contact details –

 Office of the Australian Information Commission